 Here are 10 everyday romantic ideas to try:

-Now that we have established that romantic relationships are important, here are some everyday tips and ideas that can help you become more romantic:
+Now that we have established the importance of affection in a relationship, here are some everyday tips and ideas that can help you become more romantic:

 - Get your spouse a wristwatch.
 Inscribe it with: “I always have time for you.”